LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 	The buffer unit that should be shown by default in the 'Buffer Unit' drop-down list.
 This attribute is the index number of the unit in the drop-down list, with 1 being the first option.

 BufferSymbology
-	The symbology to be applied to the buffered search area.
+	The symbology to be applied to the buffered search area once added to the current map.

 RecMax
 	The maximum number of records what will be extracted in any one map layer.
 This is a simple measure to avoid exceeding MapInfo's standard 4Gb file size.